Spain and Portugal SEPTEMBER 2027

 • 13 nights' accommodation using quality 3 & 4* hotels.

-• Wine immersion day with walking tour, cellar visit and wine tastings) in Duoro incl for Team Mac.
+• Wine immersion day with walking tour, cellar visit and wine tastings in Duoro for Team Mac.

-• Team Mac - private guided walking tours of Segovia, El Escorial and Porto.
+• Team Mac - private guided walking tours of Segovia and El Escorial.

 • 6 staff depending on final numbers.